 The acuity of exposure, type of formulations, co-ingestions, comorbidities, and clinical status of the patient can affect salicylate levels in serum.
 Of all of these, particularly acid-base status can influence how the drug is handled by the body the most.
 Hence, initial and subsequent levels are recommended to assess trajectory.
 Different laboratories may report salicylate levels differently.
 One must pay attention to salicylate concentration units.
 The conversion is as follows:

 One must draw serial salicylate levels to show that the levels are declining and thus also establishing a reduction in absorption.

-Activated charcoal and/or bowel irrigation are recommended in both acute as well as chronic ingestion because of extended-release preparations that are available on the market.
+Activated charcoal and/or bowel irrigation are recommended in both acute and chronic ingestion because of extended-release preparations available on the market.
 In the setting of worsening mental status, one must exercise caution to avoid aspiration pneumonia.

 Airway protection might be required in the setting of worsening mental status or acute injury to the lung.

 Maintaining an alkaline pH is important to avoid CNS toxicity.
 This can be achieved by increasing the minute ventilation to avoid carbon dioxide (CO2) retention.
 Bicarbonate drips can be used to achieve a pH of no greater than 7.5 during the intubation process.